Shachi-Mittal-Lab/nuclear_segmentation/README.md

 <b>3.3.
 Results</b>

-The following types of evaluations can be achieved with the pipeline in this repository:

 Qualitatitve, platform vs platform comparison on a zoomed in region of interest of a single evaluation sub-region:
 |Mesmer|StarDist|Key|
 | :----: | :-----: | :-----: |